 - Show rating allows visitors to see how others have rated the effectiveness of each FAQ.
 A number of stars will be displayed to each FAQ to indicate its rating.
 If you do not check this option, the rating will not be shown. - Show rating editor displays a combo box next to each question to allow site visitors to rate how effectively the FAQ answered their question.
-You can set up the ratings options in the FAQ Admin component. - Show hits displays the number of times the FAQ has been viewed. - Show navigation displays links in the FAQ Details page that allows visitors to navigate to the previous or next page of FAQs. - Show modified displays the date that the FAQ was last modified or updated. - Records per page sets the number of FAQs that you want to display per page.
+You can set up the ratings options in the FAQ Admin component. - Show hits displays the number of times the FAQ has been viewed. - Show navigation displays links in the FAQ Details page that allows visitors to navigate to the previous or next page of FAQs. - Show modified displays the date that the FAQ was last modified or updated. - FAQs per page sets the number of FAQs that you want to display per page.
 Either type a number in the text field or use the up and down arrows. - 7.
-Click the Design tab and select the preferred style for your FAQ Details page. - 8.
-Click General tab to configure the general settings for your FAQ Details page. - Select the scripting language (ASP or PHP) from the drop-down box.
-Check with your Internet service provider to determine which option is appropriate for your hosting environment.
+Click the Design tab to customize the appearance of your FAQ Details page by choosing a style template from the Style drop-down list.